-One way that populations may be buffered against demographic and environmental change is through female multiple mating, or polyandry (Candolin & Heuschele, 2008; Parrett & Knell, 2018).
+One way that populations may be buffered against the challenges posed by colonising new environments is through female multiple mating, or polyandry (Candolin & Heuschele, 2008; Parrett & Knell, 2018).
 In addition to the direct benefits that polyandry may provide to females and their offspring (e.g. increased resources from males) (Fedorka & Mousseau, 2002), multiple mating can provide genetic benefits (Zeh & Zeh, 2001).
 Polyandry facilitates sexual selection, in which females may encourage genetic benefits for their descendants by skewing paternity towards specific males (Andersson & Iwasa, 1996).
-Sexual selection can therefore improve population fitness through a range of mechanisms (reviewed in Yasui, 1998), including offspring inheriting “good” or “compatible” genes as a result of polyandry (Neff & Pitcher, 2005), or through selection for increased genetic diversity in offspring, which may increase adaptability to fluctuating environments (García‐González et al., 2015).
+Sexual selection can therefore improve population fitness through a range of mechanisms (reviewed in Yasui, 1998), including offspring inheriting “good” or “compatible” genes as a result of polyandry (Neff & Pitcher, 2005), or through selection for increased genetic diversity in offspring, which may increase adaptability to fluctuating or novel environments (García‐González et al., 2015).

 Polyandry may also provide benefits to individuals and populations in the absence of sexual selection, with one recognised mechanism for this via bet-hedging (Watson, 1991).
 If mate-choice is unreliable or costly, multiple mating may be an effective strategy to protect against unsuitable males.
 It is still debated whether the fitness gains derived from bet-hedging are sufficient to drive the evolution of polyandry (Holman, 2016).
-However, bet-hedging may play an important role in the dynamics of small colonising populations, where the consequences of mating with a single male who happens to be of low quality are expected to be particularly severe (Yasui & Garcia-Gonzalez, 2016).
+However, bet-hedging may play an important role in the dynamics of small colonising populations, where the consequences of mating with a single male who happens to be of low quality or compatibility are expected to be particularly severe (Yasui & Garcia-Gonzalez, 2016).

-Finally, polyandry may play a key role in colonisation through reductions in inbreeding.
-Cornell and Tregenza (2007) developed a model showing that, because offspring of polyandrous females contain half-sibs, inbreeding depression in future generations will be reduced, improving the probability of colonisation success.
-This theory received empirical support in a study of seed beetles (Callosobruchus maculatus) in which populations founded by polyandrous females had increased fitness after five generations, compared to monogamous females (Power & Holman, 2014).
+Finally, polyandry may play a key role in the colonisation of new environments through reductions in inbreeding.
+Cornell and Tregenza (2007) developed a model showing that, because offspring of polyandrous females contain half-sibs, inbreeding depression in future generations will be significantly reduced by even mild polyandry, improving the probability of colonisation success.
+This theory received empirical support in a recent study of seed beetles (Callosobruchus maculatus) in which populations founded by polyandrous females had increased fitness after five generations, compared to monogamous females (Power & Holman, 2014).
 Interestingly, despite the benefits of polyandry for individual fitness, Power and Holman (2014) found no effect of mating treatment on extinction rates, which were low throughout the experiment.
-It is therefore not yet known how much of a benefit polyandry may provide in terms of establishment probability in new and harsher environments.
-Given that inbreeding depression is most severe in challenging environmental conditions (Armbruster & Reed, 2005), this is an important area for future investigation.
+It is therefore not yet known how strong or widespread these benefits are across different species and environmental conditions.
+Given that the strength of inbreeding depression can be dependent on environmental conditions (Armbruster & Reed, 2005), this is an important area for future investigation.

-The red flour beetle Tribolium castaneum is an ideal model system to test experimentally how polyandry influences colonisation success in a new environment.
+The red flour beetle Tribolium castaneum is an ideal model system to test experimentally how polyandry influences colonisation success.
 A pest of stored products, the ecology of T. castaneum is characterised by continued colonisation of empty habitats (e.g. grain stores), presumably often by a small number of founders (Dawson, 1977).
-Experimental studies in this species have shown that founder effects have pronounced costs as a result of genetic and demographic effects, and that colonising populations are able to rapidly adapt to challengin environments (Szucs et al., 2014, 2017).
-Further, this species is promiscuous and experimental evolution studies have shown that a history of sexual selection results in decreased risk of extinction under inbreeding, and improved invasion into competitor populations (Lumley et al., 2015; Godwin et al., 2018).
+Females can mate polyandrously, and then store sperm to enablefor offspring production without males for more than 100 days post mating (Michalczyk et al., 2010).
+Experimental studies in this species have shown that founder effects have pronounced costs as a result of genetic and demographic effects, and that colonising populations are able to rapidly adapt to novel environments (Szucs et al., 2014, 2017).
+Further, this species is promiscuous and experimental evolution studies have shown that a history of strong sexual selection results in decreased risk of extinction under inbreeding, and improved invasion into competitor populations (Lumley et al., 2015; Godwin et al., 2018).
 Moreover, matings and fertility often appear to fail in this species (Tyler & Tregenza, 2013), and there is some evidence to suggest that these costs are reduced when females mate multiply (Pai et al., 2005).